 Chapter 5: Sound

-Lakhmir Singh solutions for Science for Class 9 Physics chapter 5 (Sound) include all questions with solution and detail explanation.
+Lakhmir Singh solutions for Science Class 9 Physics chapter 5 (Sound) include all questions with solution and detail explanation.
 This will clear students doubts about any question and improve application skills while preparing for board exams.
 The detailed, step-by-step solutions will help you understand the concepts better and clear your confusions, if any.
-Shaalaa.com has the CBSE Science for Class 9 Physics solutions in a manner that help students grasp basic concepts better and faster.
+Shaalaa.com has the CBSE Science Class 9 Physics solutions in a manner that help students grasp basic concepts better and faster.

 Further, we at Shaalaa.com provide such solutions so that students can prepare for written exams.
 Lakhmir Singh textbook solutions can be a core help for self-study and acts as a perfect self-help guidance for students.